-7. Joint Report of Academic Policy, Planning and Research and Academic Standards, Curriculum and Pedagogy (R. Pillai Riddell / F. van Breugel)

-a.
-Report of the Joint Sub-Committee on Quality Assurance

-b.
-Annual Report on Non-Degree Studies 146

-Pre esident's Items and Other Business

-8. President's Items (M. Shoukri)

-a.
-Kudos Report

-9. Other Business for Which Due Notice Has Been Given

-Discussion of Freedom of Expression and Academic Freedom (see the Executive Committee Report, information item 4, page 3 for details)

-10 Other Business

-C onsent Agenda

-on onsent agenda items are deemed to be approved unless, prior to the start of the meeting, e or more Senators asks that they be dealt with as regular business.
-Minutes of the Meeting of February 25, 2016

-- 13. Establishment of a Game Arts Stream within the BA Program in Digital Media, School of the Arts, Media, Performance and Design / Lassonde School of Engineering (ASCP Report, Appendix E, page 109)
+7. Joint Report of Academic Policy, Planning and Research and Academic Standards, Curriculum and Pedagogy (R. Pillai Riddell / F. van Breugel) .
+113 a.
+Report of the Joint Sub-Committee on Quality Assurance .
+114 b.
+Annual Report on Non-Degree Studies .
+146 Pro esident's Items and Other Business 8.
+President's Items (M. Shoukri) a.
+Kudos Report .
+152 9.
+Other Business for Which Due Notice Has Been Given Discussion of Freedom of Expression and Academic Freedom (see the Executive Committee Report, information item 4, page 3 for details) 10 Other Business C onsent Agenda onsent agenda items are deemed to be approved unless, prior to the start of the meeting or more Senators asks that they be dealt with as regular business. ıg, 11 I.Minutes of the Meeting of February 25, 2016 .
+162 12 2.
+Senators on the Board of Governors re March 1, 2016 Meeting of the Board (D. Leyto Brown / B. Lightman) 13 3.
+Establishment of a Game Arts Stream within the BA Program in Digital Media, School the Arts, Media, Performance and Design / Lassonde School of Engineering (ASCP Report, Appendix E, page 109) of М. Armstrong, Secretary

-M. Armstrong, Secretary